RobertLemmens/youtube-sync/readme.md

 Running version can be found at www.youtube-sync.nl
 ## Usage
+### Build using docker
+In the root of the project there is a `build.sh` file.
+This will build the project inside a container, output a jar, and finally build a docker image with the app called `rlemmens/youtube-sync` with tag latest.
+This is the easiest way of getting started without needing scala or sbt on your local machine.

 ### Developing
 First fire up a SBT session in the root folder.
 Then:
 ```scala